gcoto-fernandez/gcoto-fernandez/README.md

 ### About Me ✨
 💼 I’m currently working as a Marketing and Events Professional at <a href="https://www.queertech.org/">QueerTech</a>

-🎒 I'm a Computer Programming and Analysis student at <a href="https://www.senecacollege.ca/programs/fulltime/CPA.html">Seneca College</a>
+🎒 I'm a Computer Programming student at <a href="https://www.senecacollege.ca/programs/fulltime/CPP.html">Seneca College</a>

 🎓 I hold a BSc. in Bioanthropology from <a href="https://www.uwinnipeg.ca/bioanthropology/index.html">The University of Winnipeg</a>